Nithin1829/Video-Summarizer-with-Whisper-GPT/README.md

-# 🎥 Handspeak AI – Video Summarizer with Whisper + GPT
+# Video Summarizer with Whisper + GPT

 A full-stack AI-powered web application that allows users to upload meeting videos, extract transcripts using OpenAI Whisper, and generate concise summaries using GPT-3.5.
 Built with a Flask backend and a React frontend.